davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

-# Explanation of `test_case_naming_analysis_v17.md` Table Composition
+# Explanation of Test Case Analysis Data (`test_case_naming_analysis_v19.tsv`)

-This document provides a detailed explanation of how the `test_case_naming_analysis_v17.md` table was constructed, the source of the test files, and a breakdown of each column (facet), including its observed values and the criteria for their assignment.
+This document provides a detailed explanation of the facets used in the final test case analysis file, `test_case_naming_analysis_v19.tsv`.
+This TSV file is the definitive, machine-readable output of a comprehensive analysis project, containing a full breakdown of every test case and the proposed new filename generated according to the convention defined in `new_test_naming_convention.md`.

 ## Source of Test Files